 - The Belmont Report adds three populations to the above list: research involving racial minorities, the very sick (i.e., patients with cancer, HIV, etc.), and the institutionalized

-- As a PI at SHSU, will I ever be required to apply for a Certificate of Confidentiality?
+- Do I need to apply for a Certificate of Confidentiality?

-- What is the review timeline of an IRB application submission?
+- Review timeline of an IRB application submission

 - Does the above review timeline include the time it takes for the application to complete the routing process (Department- and College-level reviews)?